void-linux/void-packages/Manual.md

 This should be set to a string describing why it is broken, or a link to a travis buildlog demonstrating the failure.

-- `shlib_provides` A white space separated list of additional sonames the package provides on.
+- `shlib_provides` White space separated list of additional sonames the package provides on.
 This appends to the generated file rather than replacing it.

-- `shlib_requires` A white space separated list of additional sonames the package requires.
+- `shlib_requires` White space separated list of additional sonames the package requires.
 This appends to the generated file rather than replacing it.

 - `nopie` Only needs to be set to something to make active, disables building the package with hardening